The massive majority of marketers aren’t psychologists.

-You should take your customers towards your highest perceived services or products step-by-step by providing great amount of value.
+You should take your customers towards your highest perceived services or products step-by-step by providing a great amount of value.

 Let’s take a Dentist where he offers FREE teeth cleaning that would attract his dream client.

 Second, he offers additional value by offering Retainers.

 Third, he offers Cosmetic Surgery.

-As you know, for many dentists, they make the most money and provide the most value for their patients by offering cosmetic surgery.
+As you know, many dentists make the most money and provide the most value for their patients by offering cosmetic surgery.